nbriz/rpi_slideshow/README.md

 cd ../
 npm install
 ```
-then test it all out by running
+then test it all out by running. if u currently have chromium open (say b/c u're following this tutorial) it won't launch in kiosk mode. u'll have to quit chromium before running the server to see it launch in kiosk mode.
 ```
 node server
 ```